rachelnisbet/Educate2025_Coffee/README.md

 *	Notice how we are markdown cells between the code blocks, which provide explanation and context for what we’re doing.
 *	In this notebook:
     * Import the data (just in case you haven’t already)
+    * Perform a T-Test on Productivity and Work From Home Status
     * Run an ANOVA for Productivity by Job Role
-    * Perform a T-Test on Productivity and Work From Home Status
+    * Run another ANOVA for Productivity and Age Group
     * Segment participants into clusters

 Aren’t notebooks super cool??
 Yes, we can continue using notebooks here; however, JupyterLab was created entirely for notebooks, so let’s jump there.